Gaurav22320037/myt_aws_inst/README.md

 - OpenWeatherMap API for weather data
 - Streamlit for the amazing web framework
-- Dataset creators for providing high-quality agricultural data use
+- Dataset creators for providing high-quality agricultural data